 Yum!
-Let’s enjoy a bit of edible astronomy with this Oreo moon phases activity project.
-Have you ever noticed the changing shape of the moon!
-Let’s explore how the moon’s shape or moon phases change over the course of the month with a favorite cookie sandwich.
+Let’s enjoy a bit of edible astronomy with this Oreo moon phases activity.
+Have you ever noticed the changing shape of the moon?
+Let’s explore how the moon’s shape or moon phases change over the month with a favorite cookie.
 Learn the moon phases with this simple moon craft activity and snack.
-Explore the moon with neat STEM activities all month long.
+Explore the moon with neat space activities all month long.

-Get ready to add this simple Oreo moon activity for kids to your space lesson plans this season.
-If you want to learn about the phases of the moon, let’s get twisting!
-Twisting apart the cookies that is…
+Add this simple Oreo moon phases activity to your space lesson plans this season.
+Let’s get twisting if you want to learn about the moon’s phases!
+Twisting apart the cookies, that is…

 While you’re at it, make sure to check out these other fun space theme activities.

-To start, the phases of the Moon are the different ways the Moon looks from Earth over the course of about a month!
+To start, the phases of the Moon are the different ways the Moon looks from Earth over about a month!

 As the moon orbits around the Earth, the half of the moon that faces the sun will be lit up.
 The different shapes of the lit up portion of the moon that can be seen from the Earth are known as the phases of the Moon.

 Each phase repeats itself every 29.5 days.
 There are 8 phases that the moon goes through.

 HERE ARE THE MOON PHASES (IN ORDER)